blindbatts/Luckfox-pyMeshcore/README.md

 1. Ensure no other process (like the default Luckfox LED blinker) is using the pins.
 2. Check `cat /sys/kernel/debug/gpio` to see which pins are currently claimed by the kernel.

-Here is the updated **References** block to include at the end of your `README.md`.
-This captures the specific hardware you're using (the new Luckfox Lyra "Pi" form factor and the Waveshare-style SX1262 HAT) along with the core software projects that made this possible.

 ---

 ### 📚 References & Resources